jacques-n/fastpack/spec.md

     where
     * XXXXX is a 5-bit unsigned integer which represents N
     * YYYYYYYY is a 8-bit unsigned integer which represents N
-    * ZZZZZZZZ_ZZZZZZZZ is a 16-bit big-endian unsigned integer which represents N
+    * ZZZZZZZZ_ZZZZZZZZ is a 16-bit little-endian unsigned integer which represents N
-    * AAAAAAAA_AAAAAAAA_AAAAAAAA_AAAAAAAA is a 32-bit big-endian unsigned integer which represents N
+    * AAAAAAAA_AAAAAAAA_AAAAAAAA_AAAAAAAA is a 32-bit little-endian unsigned integer which represents N
     * N is the length of data

 <a name="formats-bin"/>